 \glspl{gns} are typically trained through simple next-step supervision~\citep{battaglia2018relational, pfaff2020learning, allen2023learning}.
 During inference, entire trajectories are simulated by iteratively predicting per-node dynamics from an initial system state in an autoregressive manner, only ever considering the previous system state or a fixed-size history.
 This approach is prone to error accumulation over time, decreasing accuracy for longer time horizons~\citep{brandstetter2021message, han2022predicting, radler2025paintparallelintimeneuraltwins}.

-Consider, for example, a robotic manipulation task, where the robot needs to maintain an accurate model of some deformable object with unknown material properties to achieve a certain goal~\citep{antonova2022bayesian, shi2023robocook, hoang2025geometryaware}.
-Current learned models rely mainly on the current observation, preventing them from using the historical context to infer knowledge about the material or other relevant behaviors~\citep{linkerhagner2023grounding}.
-Additionally, many applications only allow short observation periods at specific times, as it is usually impossible to make observations in a manufacturing tool~\citep{Zeeb2025}.
-However, observations can be made at the beginning of the manufacturing process or between individual process steps.
-To alleviate this issue, we propose to provide a few initial mesh states to learned simulators, allowing the model to observe how the given system behaves before having to simulate subsequent steps.
-Equipped with this knowledge, the model may infer latent material properties, facilitating for more accurate simulations that precisely extend the previous context.

-This setting naturally fits into a meta-learning framework~\citep{schmidhuber_learning_1992,thrun_learning_1998,vilalta_perspective_2005,Hospedales2022MetaLI}, where the sequence of initial states induces the unique task of predicting its subsequent simulated trajectory.
 Since the initial context set influences the full trajectory, we decide to utilize trajectory-level predictions, where our model consumes the context steps and directly outputs the remaining simulation in a single forward pass.
 This formulation offers several advantages over alternatives such as recurrent architectures~\citep{hochreiter1997long, ruiz2020gated,RNNsurvey2024} or multi-step training~\citep{shi2023robocook}.
 By predicting the entire trajectory in a single forward pass, we improve training stability and memory efficiency by avoiding gradient updates across multiple passes.
 This single-pass approach also increases inference speed and completely sidesteps the error accumulation common in autoregressive rollouts.